Welcome to Free Beam Sizer

 Privacy.
 We don't ask you for any private information to use Free Beam Sizer.
 You can send it to us and maybe we'll respond.
 But our mission does not include spamming our users or selling their names to marketing firms.
 We care about helping you size a beam the right way.

 Credibility.
 The entire site was developed and is maintained by a real structural engineer, Troy E. Leistiko, P.E., S.E.
 If you have a complicated situation that can't be solved by Free Beam Sizer, we recommend you contact Eclipse Engineering, Inc. for a fee quote to engineer your project.
-Eclipse is licensed to practice engineering in all 50 states and the District of Columbia.
+Eclipse is licensed to practice engineering in all 50 states, D.C. and much of Canada.

 Flexibility.
-Did you notice the "requests" page?
-Submit a request for a section or material you can't find in our database and we will add it.
+Did you notice the "Requests" page?
+Submit a request for a section or material you would like us to add in order to improve our site.

 Saving and Printing.
 As you work your way through the step-by-step beam sizing process, your data is stored in your web browser's text line.
 This enables you to bookmark your work at any step, effectively saving your work for future reference.
-Choose Print Preview from your browser's File dropdown menu and make sure the results fit on one page, then print your results for your file or for your structural engineer to review.
+Choose Print Preview from your browser's File dropdown menu and make sure the results fit on one page, then print your results.

 When not to use Free Beam Sizer: